 The Multicultural Heritage Centre has a long history in offering quality school programs to classes from Kindergarten to Grade 12.
 These programs encompass a wide variety of subjects from pioneer heritage, multiculturalism, agricultural, nature, farm and farm safety.

 All programs are matched to Alberta Education’s curriculum.
-We take pride in being sensitive to changes in provincial curricula and adapt and create programs as required.
+We take pride in being sensitive to changes in provincial curricula, and aim to adapt and create programs as required.

 Pioneer Family (Soc.
 1.2, 2.2, 3.2, 4.2)

-In our Settler’s Cabin, students will learn what it would have been like to grow up in a family of early homesteaders, and will get a taste of what work, school, and play looked like for children over a hundred years ago.
+In our Settler’s Cabin, students will learn what it would have been like to grow up in a family of early homesteaders.
+They will get a taste of what work, school, and play looked like for children over one hundred years ago.